"On Being a Good Neighbor"

 (On the church's position about war)

 "In the terrible midnight of war men have knocked on the door of the church to ask for the bread of peace, but the church has often disappointed them.
 What more pathetically reveals the irrelevancy of the church in present-day world affairs than its witness regarding war?
-In a world gone mad with arms buildup, chauvinistic passions and imperialistic exploitation, the church has either endorsed these activities or remained appallingly silent. ...A weary world, pleading desperately for peace, has often found the church morally sanctioning war.""A Knock at Midnight"
+In a world gone mad with arms buildup, chauvinistic passions and imperialistic exploitation, the church has either endorsed these activities or remained appallingly silent. ...A weary world, pleading desperately for peace, has often found the church morally sanctioning war."

 (On the role of the black church)